Bonobo791/thailand-site/src/content/pages/home.md

 <br>

-## Where Can Digital Nomads Relax and Have Fun in Thailand?
+## Where Can Digital Nomads Have Fun in Thailand?

-### Where Can Digital Nomads Have Fun in Thailand?

-#### What Makes Thailand's Best Places Perfect for Work-Life Balance?
+### What Makes Thailand's Best Places Perfect for Work-Life Balance?

 The best places in Thailand for digital nomads mix work with play at low costs.
 After laptop time, nomads find tons of ways to chill and make friends.